 He still works at his super powerful agency.
 He's one of their top agents.
 (I am not naming him for both legal and professional reasons.)

 And that's just part of my story.
 I skipped all the times I've been told to show more cleavage or leg, or been asked by a casting director who I didn't know to give him a hug, or the times I've been asked on dates while screen testing for a job by men who are married or the ones offering the jobs.
 (I have written about some of those experiences here.)
-Being viewed only as a sexual object chips away at our soul and our self worth.
-I became hard and untrusting, I wore clothes that hid my body and my already bad night terrors escalated.
+Being viewed only as a sexual object chips away at our soul and our self-worth.
+I became hard and untrusting.
+I wore clothes that hid my body.
+My already bad night terrors escalated.

-When "grab 'em by the pussy" was justified by people defending Trump's remarks on the news as "locker talk," we regressed.
-It minimized and justified inexcusable behavior and more importantly, an indefensible point of view about 51 percent of the population by the most powerful man in the world.
+When "grab 'em by the pussy" was justified by people defending Trump's remarks on the news as "locker-room talk," we regressed.
+It minimized and justified inexcusable behavior and, more important, an indefensible point of view about 51 percent of the population by the most powerful man in the world.

 Well, there's a new narrative in town, "boys will be accountable for their words and actions."

-Ingrid Haas is a writer and actor based in Los Angeles, born and raised Torontonian.
-She's in love with her one-eyed rescue dog, Pepper and has an affinity for hats.
-Follow her on instagram or Twitter
+Ingrid Haas is a writer and actor based in Los Angeles, born and raised Toronto.
+She's in love with her one-eyed rescue dog, Pepper, and has an affinity for hats.
+Follow Ingrid Haas on her Instagram and Twitter.